Kwimoad/ToDarija/CODE_OF_CONDUCT.md

-# Code of Conduct for ToDarija
+# Code of Conduct

-We are committed to making participation in this project a harassment-free experience for everyone.
+## Be Nice

+Everyone is welcome here.
+Be respectful, helpful, and kind.

-## Main Rules
+## Rules

+**Do:**
-- Be respectful and considerate.
+- Be kind and respectful
+- Help others learn
+- Give constructive feedback
+- Work together

+**Don't:**
-- No discriminatory or offensive language.
+- Be rude or offensive
-- Criticism should be constructive.

-Any violation may result in exclusion from the project.

-Thank you for contributing with respect for all!
+- Harass or discriminate
+- Spam or troll

+## Examples

+ "Great start!
+Here's how to improve it..."
+ "This code is terrible"

+## Report Issues

+If someone breaks these rules, contact the maintainers.

+## Consequences

+- First time: Warning
+- Repeated: Temporary or permanent ban

+---

+Let's build something great together!